RESOURCES

 bold, elegant, strong, vibrant

 When using blue in your summer palette, go for bold and bright tones.
-Also consider using a classic navy or royal blue that may compliment more classically nautical tones, and give support to other vibrant colors.
+Also consider using a classic navy or royal blue that may compliment more classically nautical tones.
+It will also give support to other vibrant colors.

 Autumn